 Ideally, your cockatiels should be kept in a quiet room in your house.
 This will allow them to get the proper rest they need.
-These birds need 8-12 hours of uninterrupted sleep every single night!
+These birds need 8 to 12 hours of uninterrupted sleep every single night!
 They are notoriously light sleepers and even the lowest noises can awaken them.
 When housed in a quiet area, you can simply throw a cover over their cage to help them sleep.

 Cockatiel Cage Maintenance

 When caring for your cockatiel’s cage, you’ll need to be proactive as a dirty and messy cage can lead to sickness—both for your bird and you.
 Using a solution of warm water and mild soap, you should clean out your bird’s cage tray and dishes every single day.
 We recommend doing this on a set schedule each day to help your cockatiel grow accustomed to routine cleaning.